Data: Abnormality Detection in Mammography using Data

 Throughout this capstone project, I developed the two Convolutional Neural Network (CNN) models for mammography image classification.
 The two models were developed with highly imbalanced data sets.
 The first model (i.e., multi-class classification) was trained to classify the images into five instances: Normal, Benign Calcification, Benign Mass, Malignant Calcification, and Malignant Mass.
 The other model (i.e., binary classification) was trained to detect normal and abnormal cases.
 Notable findings of this project are summarized below:

-- The results of precision and recall for the abnormal classes (e.g., Benign Calcification, Benign Mass, Malignant Calcification, and Malignant Mass) in the multi-class classification model were relatively lower than the estimated accuracy.
+- Results of precision and recall for the abnormal classes (e.g., Benign Calcification, Benign Mass, Malignant Calcification, and Malignant Mass) in the multi-class classification model were relatively lower than the estimated accuracy.
 The recall value for each abnormal class was 68.4%, 50.5%, 35.8%, and 47.1%, respectively, while the precision value was 68.8%, 48.5%, 56.7%, and 57.1%, respectively.
 However, the weighted average of the precision and the weighted average of recall were 89.8% and 90.7%, respectively.

 - The precision and recall values for detecting abnormalities (e.g., binary classification) were 98.4% and 89.2%.